Eoinocal/Halite/trunk/Readme.txt

 ever used the standalone download release this will not be necessary.

 Changes:

+ + from v 0.3.1 to 0.3.1.8:
+   1) Shutdown Dialog added.
+   2) Updated to libtorrent 0.14.4
+      - Potential libtorrent vulnerability fixed.
+   3) Numerous small bug fixes and improvements.

  + from v 0.3.1 to 0.3.1.6:
    1) Queue View Fixed